 TP-Link’s Archer T4E WiFi card is a no-frills 802.11ac card that will do a great job of getting your desktop connected to AC WiFi.
 Supporting 2×2 MU-MIMO, the Archer T4E will max out at 867 Mbps on the 5 GHz band and 300 Mpbs on the 2.4 GHz band.

 As with most of TP-Link’s 802.11ac products, the Archer T4E supports beamforming, which should help with connection quality.
 Like our budget WiFi 6 option, the T4E doesn’t come with an external antenna base, so your desktop’s position and orientation will matter a bit more here.

 We really like having external antennas for our PCIe WiFi cards, but sacrifices have to be made when you’re shopping at the $30 price point.
-Another sacrifice is Bluetooth support which the T4E lacks.
-As with the ASUS PCE-AC88, you’ll have to get a Bluetooth USB adapter if you need to connect any Bluetooth peripherals.
+Another sacrifice is Bluetooth capabilities which the T4E lacks.
+As with the ASUS PCE-AC88, you’ll have to get a Bluetooth USB wireless adapter if you need to connect any Bluetooth peripherals.

 The TP-Link Archer T4E will also appeal to those of you building a small form factor (SFF) or HTPC, as it comes with a low-profile bracket in the box.
 It supports 32- and 64-bit versions of Windows XP onwards.

 Welcome to the absolute budget end of the WiFi card market.
 Need to get a computer connected to the internet wirelessly, regardless of network speed?
 Maybe grandma needs to get online, or you just need a temporary fix.
 If that’s the case, the Rosewill N300 might be the card for you.